 Together with ASMU, Voices That Count coordinated the project from A to Z:

 Listening to the experiences and perceptions: designing the story collection tool, and guiding the harvest of 800 micro-stories in the four neighbourhoods;

 Analysing the patterns revealed by the stories: guiding multi-actor workshops bringing together members of the coalition and local partners;

-Coaching the core team in the preparation of participatory meetings with neighbourhood residents, to raise awareness among populations about climate resilience.
+Coaching the organising team in the preparation of participatory meetings with neighbourhood residents, to raise awareness among people about climate resilience.